Save Big on Cyber Monday! Up to 40% Off

 In this case, the output value will be equal or higher than n (the smallest number) and less than m (the largest number).

-How to generate a random decimal number within the range
+How to generate a random decimal number within the defined range

-Next, let's demonstrate how you can use the ROUND function along with the RAND function to generate a random decimal number within the specified range.
+Next, let's see how you can use the ROUND function along with the RAND function to generate a random decimal number within the specified range.
 In the example, we select the range of numbers between 1 to 10.
-The decimal value will be round to one decimal place.
+The decimal value will be rounded to one decimal place.

 Execute the SELECT ROUND RAND() function